emnify/product-docs/docs/glossary.md

 ## JSON
 _JavaScript Object Notation_

-A lightweight data-interchange format.
+A lightweight format for storing and transporting data.
-It is easier for humans to read and write compared to other formats.
-It is easy for machines to parse and generate.
+It's often used when data is sent from a server to a web page.

 ## LAC
 _Location Area Code_